-There had been a rumor that he would show, but by that point in his life, he was a shut-in.
+There was a rumor he would show on opening night, but by that point in his life, he was a shut-in.
 Very elderly, very frail.
-It was not expected that he would come.
-But he did.
-Paul Newman and Joanne Woodward were there, and I think they were involved in making sure that Kazan made it.
-Anne Jackson was playing the lead in the show, but so was his daughter Katherine Wallach).
-It was an Actors Studio kind of night.
+It was not expected he would be there.
+Paul Newman and Joanne Woodward were there on opening night, and I think they were involved in making sure Kazan made it.
+Eli Wallach was there (not only was his wife in the show, but so was his daughter Katherine Wallach).
+It was an Actors Studio insider-baseball night.
 But the big question was: would Kazan make it?

-Clifford Odets, the long-dead playwright, had been one of Elia Kazan’s best friends.
-Odets’s involvement with the Group Theatre was what catapulted him into fame.
-He wrote passionate argumentative plays with dialogue that set New York theatregoers on fire.
+Clifford Odets was one of Elia Kazan’s best friends.
+Odets’s involvement with the Group Theatre catapulted him into fame.
+He wrote passionate argumentative plays that set New York theatregoers on fire.
 He started one play MID-argument.
 Arthur Miller, a young unknown playwright at the time, wrote in his autobiography Timebends:

 An Odets play was awaited like news hot off the press, as though through him we would know what to think of ourselves and our prospects.

-On that night with the opening of a fragile little Actors Studio production of Awake and Sing, taking place in the actual Actors Studio on W. 44th Street in the converted church, the institution that Kazan helped form, Odets had been dead for many years.
-And Kazan would soon be dead.
-But he came out, on a cold winter night in New York City, to see the production of the show he had helped bring to life so many years before, put on in the institution he helped form way back in the day.
+On that night, the fragile little Actors Studio production of Awake and Sing opened, opened in the actual Actors Studio, a converted church on W. 44th Street.
+Odets had been dead for many years.
+Kazan would soon be dead.
+But he came out that cold winter night to see the production of the show he helped bring to life so many years before, put on in the institution he helped form way back in the day.

-There was a party afterwards, with cheap wine in paper cups, the snow falling outside the windows.
-And everyone stood around, chatting, trying to pretend they wanted to talk to each other, when really all anyone was aware of was Mr. Kazan.
+There was a party afterwards, cheap wine in paper cups, the snow falling outside.
+Everyone stood around, chatting, but it was like everyone’s focus was on Kazan.
+I felt the awareness of him in that room.
 Kazan was there, but not there.
-He was already like a ghost, reminiscent of his last comments when he received his Honorary Oscar, flanked by the protective shield of Martin Scorsese and Robert DeNiro.
-Being deaf had encapsulated him in his own world.
+He was already like a ghost, and I remembered his comments when he received the Honorary Oscar, flanked by the protective shield of Martin Scorsese and Robert DeNiro.
+Being almost completely deaf isolated him in his own world.
 He didn’t speak much.
 He just stood there.

-Eventually, I just had to … I didn’t care … I had to just go over and speak to him.
+Eventually, I just had to go over.
+I didn’t care.
+I had to just go over and speak to him.
 I belonged there.
 I wasn’t an outsider.
 I worked on the show.
 I needed to speak to him.
 I would never forgive myself if I didn’t.
 I would never get this chance again.
-I’m not normally a person who goes up to stars and says, “Thank you for your work”.
-There’s something in me that just respects their privacy too much.
-But with Kazan I threw all that out the window.
-I needed to thank him.
-That’s all.
-Just needed to say “thank you”.
-Because how do you say, “Because of you, I have made certain choices… You opened up my young mind to a whole world which changed me forever, when I was still impressionable … You held out a hand across the space-time continuum and said, ‘Come with me'”?
+I’m not normally a person who goes up to stars and gushes at them.
+There’s something in me that respects their privacy too much.
+But with Kazan I needed to.
+He wasn’t just a star.
+He was instrumental in me becoming who I am.
+I just needed to say “thank you”.
+But how do you say, “Because of you, I have made certain choices.
+You opened up my young mind to a whole world which changed me forever.
+You showed me the way.
+You brought me here, to this very moment.”
 You can’t say THAT even if it’s true.
 “Thank you” will have to do.

 I sidled over to his group.
-He was standing with a guy I had dated for about 2 seconds, and that guy’s father, a luminary in the Actors Studio world.
-My friend’s father was an actor and director and was in his late 70s.
+He was standing with a guy I dated for about 2 seconds, and that guy’s father, a luminary in the Actors Studio world.
+My friend’s father was an actor and director and in his late 70s.
 He and Kazan had been close friends for decades.
 He was in Kazan’s film America America.
-I hovered there on the edge, for a second, waited for the pause, and then held out my hand to Mr. Kazan.
+I hovered there on the edge, for a second.
+I waited for a pause, and then held out my hand to Mr. Kazan.
 He looked confused.
 He didn’t know me.
 He took my hand.
-I shook his hand, gently, and said, “Thank you for your work, Mr. Kazan.
-Thank you.
-Thank you.” – and he, very old, just shook my hand, and stared at my mouth, stared at the shapes my mouth made, trying to see what I said.
+I shook his hand, gently, and said, “Thank you for everything, Mr. Kazan.
+Thank you for your work.” – and he, very old, just shook my hand, and stared at my mouth, stared at the shapes my mouth made, trying to see what I said.

 And that was that.
 I let him be, after that.
 I let go of his hand, and backed away.

-I was so wiped out from the night, and then from the searching confused way he stared at my mouth, trying to figure out what I was saying … wiped out from what he means to me and that there I was, in my life, in the actual Actors Studio building, founded BY him, with an opportunity to MEET him … but then there was that confused look in his eyes when he took my hand, the confused way he stared at my mouth … I don’t think he got my message.
+I was so wiped out from it, wiped out from the searching confused way he stared at my mouth, as he tried to figure out what I was saying … wiped out from what he means to me … and that there I was, in my life, in the actual Actors Studio building, founded BY him, with an opportunity to MEET him … but then there was that confused look in his eyes when he took my hand, the confused way he stared at my mouth … I don’t think he got my message.
 I hope he did.
 Maybe it doesn’t matter either way, I don’t know.
-When I left the reception shortly thereafter, I huddled in a nearby empty stoop for a second, out of the falling snow, and burst into tears.
+When I left the reception shortly thereafter, I huddled in a nearby empty stoop for a second and burst into tears.